Visit inference.status.cscs.ch for the status of the inference service, models, and latest announcements.

 - Sovereign and private

 Your data is yours and is processed entirely within CSCS in Switzerland.
-Prompts and responses are not tracked.
+Prompts and responses are not recorded.

 -H "Content-Type: application/json"